seL4/camkes/apps/uart/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# UART driver for KZM
+# UART driver for i.MX6 Sabrelite

 This is an example of accessing hardware device memory.
 The device memory address may vary.